 Daniel Müller's parents belong to the first generation in the above diagram, those who were in the labor force between 1970 and 2010.
 Although the wages of this generation were lower than those of the following generations, their pension fund assets grew nicely thanks to an average annual interest rate of 5.65%.
 In addition, the average conversion rate at time of retirement was 6.74%.
 Together, the first and second pillars combine to equal 57% of Müller's parents' salary at retirement.

 The three following generations will feel the effects of lower returns – between 1985 and 2018, the estimated annual interest paid on retirement assets was 4.5%; in 2019, it was only 1.5%.
 The buildup of their retirement assets is therefore slower.
 Even though it isn't intentional, there is an ongoing redistribution of assets from the actively insured (like Daniel Müller) to current pension recipients (his parents).
 This generation is benefiting from conversion rates that are too high and that are no longer appropriate for the current demographic situation and the continued low interest rate environment.
 Future pension recipients will have to deal with lower conversion rates.
 According to the calculations of Credit Suisse economists, this means that Daniel Müller, who will retire in 2040, can expect only 45% of his gross income at retirement from AHV and BVG.
 Will that be enough?

-Study "Second pillar: Growing gap between the generations."Download the study This link target opens in a new window
+Study "Second pillar: Growing gap between the generations."Link to study This link target opens in a new window

 Maintain your standard of living after retirement